 Top dressing by Greg Brenden

-Above all, I’m impressed by the effort Ryan and Chelsea made to foster transparent and objective judging.
+Above all, I’m impressed by the effort Ryan made to foster transparent and objective judging.
 There were five judges – enough to provide balance among different tastes.
 Each judge had the exhibit hall to himself during judging – a luxury that is not always possible or practical.
 The judges also evaluated every tree in the exhibit – a time-consuming task that provides great insight into the judging and scoring processes.
 The rubric also called for “honorable and consistent” assessment – the most we could ask from any judge.